 Now, you have access to your full rear field of view, eliminating large portions of typical “blind spots”.
 This will help you keep track of what is around you and any spaces to your sides, should you need to make any quick maneuvers.

-If that wasn’t clear, check out this in-depth tutorial by car and driver.
+Check out this in-depth tutorial by car and driver to get your mirrors set right.

 Keeping your focus on where you want to go, not the obstacles in your way.